GeorgeMyller/grupo_Crew_Sandeco/README.md

 Description

-This repository contains projects and tools developed by themwmbers of Sandecos’s CrewAI group.
+This repository contains projects and tools developed by members of Sandecos’s CrewAI group.
 Our mission is to collaborate and share knowledge to create innovative solutions.

 Repository Structure